Incitec Pivot Limited (OTCMKTS:INCZY) Short Interest Down 78.2% in June

-Incitec Pivot Limited (OTCMKTS:INCZY) was the target of a large decrease in short interest in the month of June.
-As of June 30th, there was short interest totalling 4,100 shares, a decrease of 78.2% from the June 15th total of 18,800 shares.
-Based on an average daily trading volume, of 345,800 shares, the days-to-cover ratio is presently 0.0 days.
+Incitec Pivot Limited (OTCMKTS:INCZY) saw a large drop in short interest in June.
+As of June 30th, there was short interest totalling 4,100 shares, a drop of 78.2% from the June 15th total of 18,800 shares.
+Based on an average daily volume of 345,800 shares, the short-interest ratio is currently 0.0 days.

+INCZY has been the topic of several research analyst reports.
+Citigroup raised shares of Incitec Pivot from a “neutral” rating to a “buy” rating in a research report on Tuesday, May 18th. raised shares of Incitec Pivot from a “neutral” rating to a “buy” rating in a research report on Tuesday, May 18th.

 Incitec Pivot Limited manufactures and distributes industrial explosives, industrial chemicals, and fertilizers in Australia, the United States, Canada, Turkey, and internationally.
 The company manufactures and distributes fertilizers, including di/mono-ammonium phosphate, ammonia, granulated ammonium sulphate, urea, and single super phosphate, as well as imports and sells fertilizers; and manufactures and sells industrial explosives, and related products and services to the mining, quarrying, and construction industries.